How to Write a Disaster Recovery Plan in 2024: Template + Examples

 • Performing a risk assessment and business impact analysis

-• Setting objectives, including recovery time objectives (RTO) and recovery point objectives (RPO)
+• Setting objectives, including data retention objectives, recovery time objectives (RTO) and recovery point objectives (RPO)

 • Creating an inventory of critical assets

-• Defining data backup requirements and recovery strategies
+• Defining data backup procedures and recovery strategies

 • Establishing alternate communication methods